Niteburn-zz/42/README.md

 # 42
-42 is a non-profit, tuition-free software engineering school.
-It features project-based learning and peer-to-peer correction.
+42 is a non-for-profit software engineering school.
+The school features project-based learning and peer-to-peer correction.